xieweiAlex/English_Learning/words/2024/words-Jun-24.md

 Do not treat them **flippantly**. -
 that **amateurs** can afford to be **flippant**, professionals have to be much more disciplined. -
-She wasn’t telling her friend to be dishonest, but she was telling him to be **considerate and circumspect** when he opened his mouth.
+She wasn't telling her friend to be dishonest, but she was telling him to be **considerate and circumspect** when he opened his mouth.
 A citizen can **pop off** on Twitter, a journalist has to **keep their opinions to themselves** (if they want to retain their credibility).
 A **grunt** can complain and whine, a leader cannot.